 Illiteracy is common in Uganda, particularly amongst females.
 Public spending on education was at 5.2 % of the 2002–2005 GDP.
 Much public education in primary and secondary schools focuses upon repetition and memorization.
 There are also state exams that must be taken at every level of education.
 Uganda has both private and public universities.
 The largest university in Uganda is Makerere University, located outside of Kampala.
 The system of education in Uganda has a structure of 7 years of primary education, 6 years of secondary education (divided into 4 years of lower secondary and 2 years of upper secondary school), and 3 to 5 years of post-secondary education.

-Secondary education is focused mainly in larger cities, with boarding optional.
+Secondary education is focused mainly on larger cities, with boarding optional.
 Children are usually presented with an equipment list which they are to obtain at the beginning of their time at secondary school.
-This list classically includes items such as writing equipment, toilet roll and cleaning brushes, all of which the student must have upon admission to school.
+This list classically includes items such as writing equipment, toilet roll and cleaning brushes, all of which the student must have upon school admission.

 Ugandan cuisine consists of traditional cooking with English, Arab, Asian and especially Indian influences.
 Like the cuisines of most countries, it varies in complexity, from the most basic, starchy filler with a sauce of beans or meat, to several-course meals served in upper-class homes and high-end restaurants.